wallacode/carusela.js/README.md

 # Carusela.js

-Overflow scroll based carousel, aiming for minimalist JS code manipulation by using CSS 'scroll' as animation animation.
+Overflow scroll based carousel, aiming for minimalist JS code manipulations by using CSS 'scroll' as animation animation.

 ## Features